 Birds of the U.A.E.

-Having borrowed Sophia’s 70-300 mm lens recently, I venture out to the great outdoors (read: the open area behind my office building) for some bird watching and photography.
+Having recently borrowed my sister, Sophia’s, 70-300 mm lens, I venture out to the great outdoors (read: the open area behind my office building) for some bird watching and photography.
+These birds of the U.A.E. are more often seen during the cooler months.

 And in that fraction of a second when you’re just about to hit the shutter release button, they conveniently fly away.